Zsolt-R/wps-gutenberg-blocks/README.md

 # wps-gutenberg-blocks
-A WordPress plugin containing a set of custom blocks for the Gutenbergs editor
+A WordPress plugin containing a set of custom blocks for the Gutenberg editor